What is Capital Equipment? Types of Capital Equipment

 Types of Capital Equipment

-Following are the types of capital equipment:
+The following are the types of capital equipment:

 1. Fixed Capital Equipment(FCE):

-This type of capital equipment is attached to the building on a permanent basis.
-Fixed capital equipment has an estimated life of above two years and costs above $5000.
 If the FCE is removed from the building, it affects the worth of the building and reduces its value.
 FCE is not included in inventory records.
 Examples include plant, electronic equipment, machinery, built-in shelves, and installations.

 2. Movable Capital Equipment (MCE):

-This capital equipment is not permanently attached or fixed with building, ground, or structure as it is not an integral part of them.
+This capital equipment is not permanently attached or fixed to a building, ground, or structure as it is not an integral part of them.
 Its detachment does not affect the value of the items or property.
 They are given inventory numbers and recorded in the general inventory file.
 They are further classified as stationary or portable:

 • Stationary Capital Equipment: